fsn1995/fsn1995.github.io/_pages/about.md

 Hello this is Shunan（楠树）.
 Welcome to my personal site but note it's still under development.
 Hope to learn more about the science of a changing world with you!

 I am interested in remote sensing, glaciology and hydrology.
-Now a PhD student at Aarhus University with [deep purple](https://www.deeppurple-ercsyg.eu/home) project.
+Now a PhD student at Aarhus University and part of the [deep purple](https://www.deeppurple-ercsyg.eu/home) project.

 Githup Page: [https://www.glacier-hub.com/](https://www.glacier-hub.com/)